Folate: Cancer

+Taken together, the evidence indicates that higher dietary folate intake may be associated with reduced colorectal cancer risk, while results for high-dose folic acid supplementation are inconsistent — with some studies showing no effect and others reporting a possible increased risk for prostate cancer — suggesting that effects may vary by cancer type.

 Anti-folate chemotherapy

 Folate is important for cells and tissues that divide rapidly.
 Cancer cells divide rapidly, and drugs that interfere with folate metabolism are used to treat cancer.
 The antifolate drug methotrexate is often used to treat cancer because it inhibits the production of the active tetrahydrofolate (THF) from the inactive dihydrofolate (DHF).
 However, methotrexate can be toxic, producing side effects such as inflammation in the digestive tract that make eating normally more difficult.
 Bone marrow depression (inducing leukopenia and thrombocytopenia) and acute kidney and liver failure have been reported.

 Folinic acid, under the drug name leucovorin, a form of folate (formyl-THF), can help "rescue" or reverse the toxic effects of methotrexate.
 Folic acid supplements have little established role in cancer chemotherapy.
 The supplement of folinic acid in people undergoing methotrexate treatment is to give less rapidly dividing cells enough folate to maintain normal cell functions.
 The amount of folate given is quickly depleted by rapidly dividing (cancer) cells, so this does not negate the effects of methotrexate.